aablan/hyke-task/README.md

-# About The project:
+# About The Project:
 In this project, an endpoint is consumed that provides access to json data which is mobile dataset information.
-A service is implemented that consumes the provided endpoint using rest template, map the fetched data to into a list of DTO objects that are stores in memory, and then provides a basic filtration based on some criteria, and the result of that is exposed to the client via a rest endpoint
+A service is implemented that consumes the provided endpoint using rest template, map the fetched data to into a list of DTO objects that are stored in memory, and then provides a basic filtration based on some criteria, and the result of that is exposed to the client via a rest endpoint

 # Project Components & Design: